deco-sites/www/docs/tutorials/universal-components/en.md

 ---
-  description: Build components once reuse everywhere
+  description: Learn how to build components once and reuse them everywhere
 ---